gfidelisp/gfidelisp/README.md

 - ⚡ Fun fact: ...
 -->

-#### Research and Development Engineer at [Polo](https://polo.ufsc.br/en/index.html)
+#### Research and Development Engineer at [Polo](https://polo.ufsc.br/en/index.html).

-- 🔭 I’m currently working on designing and building innovative thermal systems
+- I’m currently working on designing and building innovative thermal systems.

-- 👯 I’m looking to collaborate on the application of machine and deep learning for modeling and optimization
+- I’m looking to collaborate on the application of machine and deep learning for modeling and optimization.

-- 📫 How to reach me: [guilherme.fidelisp@gmail.com](guilherme.fidelisp@gmail.com)
+- How to reach me: [guilherme.fidelisp@gmail.com].

-- ⚡ You can find more about me on: [LinkedIn](https://www.linkedin.com/in/guilhermefidelisp/), [GoogleScholar](https://scholar.google.com.br/citations?user=khra_qEAAAAJ&hl=pt-BR), or [ResearchGate](https://www.researchgate.net/profile/Guilherme-Peixer?ev=hdr_xprf).
+- You can find more about me on: [LinkedIn](https://www.linkedin.com/in/guilhermefidelisp/), [GoogleScholar](https://scholar.google.com.br/citations?user=khra_qEAAAAJ&hl=pt-BR), or [ResearchGate](https://www.researchgate.net/profile/Guilherme-Peixer?ev=hdr_xprf).